richardhundt/shine/README.md

 ### <a name="guards"></a>Guards

-Variables and function parameters can have guards associated with them, and the compiler will insert checks which are executed at runtime each time the variable is updated, or in the case of parameters, on function entry.
+Variables and function parameters can have guards associated with them.
+The Shine compiler inserts checks which are executed at runtime each time the variable is updated, or in the case of parameters, on function entry.